 The recipe below was adapted from Nourishing Traditions Cookbook.

 You may make it with red or golden beets.
-Some people find it too salty.
-If so, feel free to reduce the salt in the recipe to your liking.
+Some people find it a bit salty.
+If so, feel free to reduce the sea salt in the recipe to your liking.

 Beet Kvass Recipe